 INQU 5020.
 CHEMICAL PROCESS SAFETY AND ECONOMICS.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: INQU 4001.
+Prerequisite: INQU 4001 or authorization of the Director of the Department.

 Process safety and economic engineering analysis of chemical engineering unit operations and processes.
 Estimation of capital and manufacturing costs for engineering economic analysis and profitability analysis of chemical processes.
 Evaluation of the impact of chemical processing on the health and safety of people, and damage to the environment.
 Understanding of potential hazards and risk assessment associated with chemical processes and equipment.
 Analysis of process design and optimization.